nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Setting Role Requirements : `setRoleReq `

-Set the minimum number of staff required for each person
+Set the minimum number of staff required for each shift.
+The three roles are: kitchen, floor and bartender.
+Multiple roles can be set with this same command, but if the same role occurs multiple times, the last instance will be used.

 Format:

-`setRoleReq r/ROLE NUMBER_REQUIRED`
+`setRoleReq r/ROLE-NUMBER_REQUIRED...`

 Examples: